metricmage/metric-community/README.md

 Once the open-source version is feature-complete, we plan to expand Metric Mage with additional versions to cater to different needs.
 Here are the planned versions:

 - **Community (Open Source):** All core features, vertical scalability, database, and API can be separated.
-- **Core (SaaS):** Fully managed servers (with horizontal scalability) with commercial and technical support.
+- **Core (BaaS):** Fully managed servers (with horizontal scalability) with commercial and technical support.
-- **Enterprise (SaaS):** Advanced AI and predictive insights for larger studios.
+- **Enterprise (BaaS):** Advanced AI and predictive insights for larger studios.

 ### Ongoing Commitment to Open Source

-Even as we develop SaaS versions, we're dedicated to maintaining and improving the open-source version.
+Even as we develop BaaS (Backend as a Service) versions, we're dedicated to maintaining and improving the open-source version.
 The SDK will remain open source, ensuring seamless compatibility between versions.
 We believe a strong open-source foundation benefits everyone.
 By fostering collaboration, we ensure Metric Mage remains valuable and accessible to all game developers.

 ## License